UMICHMDP/wordpress/wp-content/plugins/miniorange-login-openid/readme.txt

 Easy integration with your website with options to add Social login on login page, registration page and comments section.
 Add `miniOrange - Social Login` widget to add social login in widget area.
 Add shortcode [miniorange_social_login] to add social login in other places.
 Add social sharing applications to home page, posts, content pages, WooCommerce product page, bbPress forums, bbPress topics, bbPress replies and anywhere on your site using widgets.
 For Social Sharing, use `miniOrange Sharing - Vertical` for floating vertical widget and `miniOrange Sharing - Horizontal` for horizontal widget to add social sharing in widget area.
 Add shortcode [miniorange_social_sharing] for horizontal sharing icons and [miniorange_social_sharing_vertical] for vertical sharing icons.

 = Beautiful customizations =
 Customize Social Login and Social Sharing icons using a range of UI options like shape, size and theme.
+Choose from the following shapes - square, circle, rounded and long.
+Choose from the following themes - default, filled background, without background.
+Additionally customize the curve of the long buttons.

 = Single sign-on =
 Single Sign-On using Social Login creates a single authentication system for multiple web properties allowing users to navigate websites with a single account.